 Do not discard the center circles of the reels, stick 4 of them together, this is another part we’ll need later when we assemble everything.

-If you don’t have a machine to cut the paper, you can manually cut the circles and punch the holes, either with a small paper puncher or with the help of the skewer as demonstrated on this video. https://m.youtube.com/watch?v=XNztWIdBi0g
+If you don’t have a machine to cut the paper, print the pdf file that I made for you, then with the scissors cut the circles and punch the holes, either with a small paper puncher or with the help of the skewer as demonstrated on this video. https://m.youtube.com/watch?v=XNztWIdBi0g

 Step 7: Make the Handle

-Let the machine cut or print and cut the pieces of the handle.
+Let the machine cut or print the pdf file and cut with scissors the pieces of the handle.

 These are three strips of paper.
 Wrap the first couple of inches of the first strip around the crank handle and loose it a little bit.
 Secure it with glue stick.
 Keep wrapping that strip.
 Take the next strip, stick it from the widest part and wrap it around.
 Finally the last one, apply glue at the last inch to finish it.